antoine2bouille/antoine2bouille.github.io/drama.md

 <div style="width: 100%;display: flex; justify-content: center;">
   <a href="/cast.html"><img src="/assets/img/casting.png" alt="cast" style="width:512px;height:512px;border-radius: 30px;"></a>
 </div>

+### Cast optimization breakdown

-The XGBoost model's, from the boosted tree algorithms family, analysis of the Drama genre is valuable for its genre-specific insights and feature importance analysis.
+The XGBoost model's analysis of the Drama genre is valuable for its genre-specific insights and feature importance analysis.
 These aspects make it a useful tool for informed decision-making in film production, particularly in casting and understanding key success factors in the Drama genre.

 <div style="width: 110%;display: flex; justify-content: center;">
   {% include featureimportance_Drama.html %}